Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: A decomposition of diffusion process

 For $I_2$, we have

 By \eqref{ka-0}, we also have

 Combining with above two equalities, we have $I_2 = -I_2$, i.e. $I_2 = 0$.
 Thus we finally obtain \eqref{eq:Fadiss}. \end{proof}

-The vanishing of the free energy dissipation, $F'_a(\rho) = 0$, highlights the physical role of the anti-symmetric generator $\mathcal{L}_a$.
-The operator $\mathcal{L}_a$ drives the system in a ceaseless motion that preserves the stationary measure $\rho_{ss}$ dynamically, so that the free energy remains constant due to the associated canonical conservative flow.
+The vanishing of the free energy dissipation, $F'_\mathrm{a}(\rho) = 0$, highlights the physical role of the anti-symmetric generator $\mathcal{L}_\mathrm{a}$.
+The operator $\mathcal{L}_\mathrm{a}$ drives the system in a ceaseless motion that preserves the stationary measure $\rho_\mathrm{ss}$ dynamically, so that the free energy remains constant due to the associated canonical conservative flow.
 This property analogous to the inertial motion in Hamiltonian mechanics, thereby creating circulation without dissipation.

-\begin{remark} With the nonequilibrium steady state $\rho_{ss}$, stationarity is maintained not by the detial balance, but by the condition that the net flux along any closed cycle sums to zero.
-The vector field $v_a(x)$ drives the probability mass transport along the level sets of the stationary density $\rho_{ss}$, The jump kernel $k_a(x,y)$ explicitly constructs these non-vanishing, divergence-free probability circulations (loops like $x \to y \to z \to x$).
-Thus the canonical conservative flow creat a circulation flow that contributes to the breaking of detailed balance without altering the stationary denisty $\rho_{ss}$ itself. \end{remark}
+\begin{remark} With the non-equilibrium steady state $\rho_\mathrm{ss}$, stationarity is maintained not by the detailed balance, but by the condition that the net flux along any closed cycle sums to zero.
+The vector field $v_\mathrm{a}(x)$ drives the probability mass transport along the level sets of the stationary density $\rho_\mathrm{ss}$, The jump kernel $k_\mathrm{a}(x,y)$ explicitly constructs these non-vanishing, divergence-free probability circulations (loops like $x \to y \to z \to x$).
+Thus the canonical conservative flow creates a circulation flow that contributes to the breaking of detailed balance without altering the stationary density $\rho_\mathrm{ss}$ itself. \end{remark}